 · Nursery children eligible for free school meals.

 What is School’s current Pupil Premium Allocation?

-The current number of children in school that qualify for the pupil premium is 257 as at December 2017.
+The current number of children in school that qualify for the pupil premium is 240 as of January 2019.

 What are the main barriers to educational achievement faced by eligible children at the school?

 Each year, the Head Teacher and Senior Leaders identify the barriers to learning for the pupil premium children.
 For this academic year they are as follows:

 · Lack of resources at home to support school.

 · Lack of parental confidence when supporting maths.

 · A narrow experience of life outside school.

 · A higher than average number of children with Special Educational Needs.